Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Background and related work

-Node classification is the problem of classifying nodes in a network into one or many possible classes.
-It belongs to semi-supervised learning algorithms, as the whole network is used to obtain representations of individual nodes, from which the network classification model is learned.
-Information propagation algorithms \cite{Zhu02learningfrom} propagate label information via nodes' neighbors until all nodes are labeled.
-These algorithms learn in an \emph{end-to-end} manner, meaning that no intermediary representation of a network is first obtained and subsequently used as an input for learning.
+In this paper we focus on node classification, i.e. the problem of classifying nodes into {two or more} distinct classes. {This task is considered as semi-supervised learning}, given that the whole network is used to obtain representations of individual nodes, from which the network classification model is learned.
+Information propagation algorithms~\cite{Zhu02learningfrom} propagate label information via nodes' neighbors until all nodes are labeled.
+These algorithms learn in an \emph{end-to-end} manner, meaning that no intermediary representation of a network is first obtained and subsequently used for training e.g., a classifier.

-Another class of node classification algorithms learn node labels from node representations in a vector form (embeddings) \cite{cui2018survey}.
-Here, the whole network is first transformed into an information-rich low-dimensional representation, for example, a dense matrix (one row for one node).
-This representation serves as an input to plethora of general machine learning approaches that can be used for node classification.
+Another class of node classification algorithms learns node labels from node embeddings, i.e. node representations in vector form~\cite{cui2018survey}.
+Here, the whole network is first transformed into an information-rich, {compact} low-dimensional representation {(a dense matrix)}.
+This representation serves as an input to plethora of more general machine learning approaches that can be used for node classification.